SolidWallOfCode/txn_box/doc/future.en.rst

 *  Matching on just the first value is annoyingly verbose.
-This would be noticeably better if there was an "apply" directive which loaded the :code:`with` context, e.g. regular expression groups and :code:`...` without even trying to do matches.e43se
+This would be noticeably better if there was an "apply" directive which loaded the :code:`with` context, e.g. regular expression groups and :code:`...` without even trying to do matches.

 *  Do_with support for :code:`do` in each comparison, this may be of more limited utility.
 But that would be verbose to (for instance) do something for every tuple with a specific first element